Missing 6-year-old boy may have fallen in Missouri River

 Police said the boy was at the park for a family outing and was last seen playing in the river.
 Family members told police that they lost track of him and were unsure whether he had run off or was in the water.

-Three boats belonging to the Douglas County Sheriff’s Department, Eppley Fire and Rescue and the Pottawattamie County Sheriff’s Department were searching for the boy in the water.
+Three boats belonging to the Douglas County Sheriff’s Office, Eppley Fire and Rescue and the Pottawattamie County Sheriff’s Office were searching for the boy in the water.

 ABLE-1, the police helicopter, searched by air, while officers on foot searched the dense woods around the park but found no sign of the boy.
 For that reason, Myers said, the search will continue to focus on the water.